mountkelvin/houmio-docs/migration.md

-# Request a transit
+# Request a migration

 First, set your site recovery email address by editing the name of your site.
-Then, from this email address, send an email to help@houm.io with the subject "Request for transition to 2.0".
+Then, from this email address, send an email to help@houm.io with the subject "Request for migration from 1.0 to 2.0".

+You will receive a new siteKey.

 # Reconfigure